Daan de Neef

-Daniël "Daan" de Neef (born 15 September 1977) is a Dutch speechwriter and former politician for the conservative liberal People's Party for Freedom and Democracy (VVD).
-De Neef was a political staffer of the VVD and owned a speech consultancy, and he held a seat in the Breda municipal council starting in 2018.
-He was elected to the House of Representatives in the 2021 general election.
-De Neef stepped down the following year, saying that the VVD was no longer his party.
+Daniël "Daan" de Neef (born 15 September 1977) is a Dutch speechwriter and former politician.
+A member of the conservative liberal People's Party for Freedom and Democracy (VVD), De Neef was a political staffer of the VVD and owned a speech consultancy.
+He held a seat in the Breda municipal council starting in 2018 and was elected to the House of Representatives in the 2021 general election.
+De Neef stepped down the following year and switched to the Party for the Animals (PvdD) shortly after.

 Early life and career

+Education and speechwriting

 De Neef was born and raised in Rotterdam, living in its neighborhood Oosterflank.
 He attended the secondary school MAVO Kralingen and studied journalism at the Utrecht University of Applied Sciences.
 He also studied philosophy in 2010 for one year at Leiden University.

 Starting in 2003, De Neef worked as a press secretary of the VVD's House caucus.
-He was the editor of the 2004 book Ode aan de vrijheid (Ode to freedom), which contains introductions to liberal philosophers by prominent VVD members including Jozias van Aartsen, Frits Bolkestein, Ayaan Hirsi Ali, and Geert Wilders, the latter of whom left the party around the time of the book's publication.
+He has told in an interview that he decided to join the VVD for its openness towards people with different beliefs.
+He mentioned he found progressives dogmatic and Christian politicians exclusive.
+He enjoyed his role for the VVD despite his occasional disagreements.
+De Neef was the editor of the 2004 book Ode aan de vrijheid (Ode to freedom), which contains introductions to liberal philosophers by prominent VVD members including Jozias van Aartsen, Frits Bolkestein, Ayaan Hirsi Ali, and Geert Wilders, the latter of whom left the party around the time of the book's publication.
 Another book by De Neef was published in 2008 called Canon van de filosofie.
 It lists the 76 most important philosophical works based on the opinions of 24 professors, and it was an initiative of Filosofie Magazine.
+He also served on the municipal council of Nieuwerkerk aan den IJssel.

 While working for the VVD's House caucus, De Neef occasionally wrote speeches for Prime Minister Mark Rutte.
+He left his job to become a speechwriter at the Ministry of Social Affairs and Employment.

+Local and national politics

-He left his job to become a speechwriter at the Ministry of Social Affairs and Employment and later returned to the VVD, where he was responsible for the communication between Mark Rutte's office and the party's House caucus.
-De Neef founded and ran a speech and presentation consultancy called Epic Empire, and he simultaneously served as adjunct secretary for communication of the Raad voor Dierenaangelegenheden (Animal affairs council) starting in March 2020.
+De Neef was placed 56th on the VVD's party list in the 2010 general election.
+He received 183 preference votes and was not elected, as his party won 31 seats.
+Shortly after, De Neef returned from the ministry to the VVD, where he was responsible for the communication between Mark Rutte's office and the party's House caucus.

-Politics

-Breda municipal council

 He was the VVD's seventh candidate in Breda in the 2018 municipal elections and was elected to the council.
 De Neef's focus was on sustainability, nature, animal welfare, public space, and education.
 In the council, he proposed introducing a community service officer concerned solely with animal issues.
+He also founded and ran a speech and presentation consultancy called Epic Empire, and he simultaneously served as adjunct secretary for communication of the Raad voor Dierenaangelegenheden (Animal affairs council) starting in March 2020.